 First of all, remember that during the winter months, you’re exposed to less sunlight.
 The sun spends less time in the sky, and winter weather also tends to cover up its warming rays.

-Studies have found that low levels of another neurotransmitter—dopamine, which is associated with pleasurable rewards—can also lead to cravings.
+Studies have found that low levels of another neurotransmitter — dopamine, which is associated with pleasurable rewards — can also lead to cravings.
 When we don’t have enough dopamine, we reach for something that will make us feel good, like a donut or a piece of cake.
-When we eat it, we feel better, temporarily.
+When we eat it, we feel better, at least temporarily.

 Environmental Cues Can Increase Cravings

-In a 2013 study by U.C.
-Berkeley researchers, participants who experienced a sleepless night were found to crave unhealthy snack and junk foods the next day.
+In a 2013 study by University of California Berkeley researchers, participants who experienced a sleepless night were found to crave unhealthy snack and junk foods the next day.
 “High-calorie foods also became significantly more desirable when participants were sleep-deprived,” said lead author Matthew Walker.

-Of course we have central heating now, but we still feel the cold, which is why warm, starchy carbohydrates—which burn off quickly in the body, giving us a feeling of heat—are so tempting.
+Of course, we have central heating now, but we still feel the cold, which is why warm, starchy carbohydrates that burn off quickly in the body and give us a feeling of heat, are so tempting.
 Salad just doesn’t do it.

 Yes, we gain weight over the winter.
 Every year.
-In 2016, researchers from Cornell University found that holiday weight gain is real all over the world.
-They looked at the weight patterns of about 3,000 participants in the U.S., Germany, and Japan.
-They found that weight began to go up in October, continued through the holiday season, and peaked about 10 days after Christmas.
+In 2016, researchers from Cornell University found that holiday weight gain is real all around the world.
+They looked at the weight patterns of about 3,000 participants in the United States, Germany and Japan.
+They found that weight began to go up in October, continued through the holiday season and peaked about 10 days after Christmas.

 In an earlier study, researchers found that holiday weight gain was not reversed during the spring and summer months, which means that it contributes to the gradual increase in body weight we all experience from year to year as we age.

-In a 2016 study, over three-quarters of women gained weight between the ages of 18 to middle-age, and in an earlier report, researchers indicated that Americans gain on average about three to four pounds every four years.
+In a 2016 study, more than three-quarters of women gained weight between the age of 18 and middle age and, in an earlier report, researchers indicated that Americans gain on average about 3 to 4 pounds every 4 years.